Telefunken Jubilee Export AM/FM Radio (1956)

 trying it out.

-In this photo, the salvaged loopstick antenna is the big rod lying in front of the chassis.
+In the next photo, the salvaged loopstick antenna is the big rod lying in front of the chassis.

 I have temporarily reconnected the speaker with clip leads.